 How to Clean a Very Dirty Pool

 When opening up your pool for the season or returning home after a long vacation, you may find your pool in a pitiful state.
-Several problems can go wrong in your pool, so staying informed on the best ways to clean up your water is important.
+Several problems can go wrong in your pool, so staying informed on the best ways to clean your water is important.

 Here are some of my helpful guides on how to clean up an extra dirty swimming pool: